Postclic unlimited subscription: promo at £0.79 for 48h with a mandatory first month at £43.12, then £43.12 per month without commitment

 Important warning regarding service limitations

-In the interest of transparency and prevention, it is essential to recall the limitations inherent to any dematerialized sending service, even when it is timestamped, tracked and certified.
-The guarantees concern the sending and technical proof, but never the behavior, diligence or decisions of the recipient.
+In the interest of transparency and prevention, it is essential to recall the inherent limitations of any dematerialized sending service, even when timestamped, tracked and certified.
+Guarantees relate to sending and technical proof, but never to the recipient's behavior, diligence or decisions.

 Please note, Postclic cannot: